simongt/react-to-do-list/NEXTSTEPS.md

 * Refactor with CSS frameworks: Flexbox + Grid.
 * Refactor with CSS frameworks: Materialize.
 * Fix add list and add item so that they appear automatically.
+* Move state lists to <Lists> instead of <App>, along with appropriate item and list methods: add / edit / delete